misscs/intp/content/projects/quiltbagtech.md

 ---
 name: QUILTBAGTECH++
-description: Grassworks queer in tech group local to NYC
+description: Grassroots queer in tech collective
 location: NYC
-dates: 2015-Present
+timeline: 2015-Present
+role: Founding Member
-background: bg-orange
+background: bg-light-blue
-photos: /images/projects/content-panel-foto.jpg
+photos:
 ---

+A group of queers into tech came together to form a hyper local, inclusive, non-corporate group who share a passion for tech and snacks ++.